serokell/blog-posts/TON Contest/article.md

   and compiles to yet another language called Fift Assembler.
 * _Fift Assembler_ is a little different from “traditional” programming languages in that it doesn’t have a compiler.
-Instead, it is an [Embedded Domain-Specific Language (EDSL)][wiki:edsl], in other words, it is a Forth _library_ that allows one to write Forth programs that generate binary executable code for the TVM.
+Instead, it is an [Embedded Domain-Specific Language (eDSL)][wiki:edsl], in other words, it is a Forth _library_ that allows one to write Forth programs that generate binary executable code for the TVM.

-## Our contest entries
+## Our competition entries

 ### Asynchronous payment channel

-A “payment channel” is a smart-contract that allows two users to send payments to each other off-chain, thus saving money (transaction fees) and time (you don't have to wait for a block to be issued).
-This way, the payments can be as small and frequent as needed, and the users still do not need to trust each other, as the final settlement is _guaranteed_ by a smart contract.
+A “payment channel” is a smart-contract that allows two users to send payments to each other off-chain, thus saving money (transaction fees) and time (you don’t have to wait for a block to be issued).
+This way, the payments can be as small and frequent as needed, and the users still do not need to trust each other, as the final settlement is _guaranteed_ by the smart contract.

 After thinking about it for a couple of times, we realised that there was a pretty simple solution to the problem: the two parties can exchange signed messages where each message will, essentially, carry two numbers: the _total_ amounts paid by each of them so far.
-These two numbers will work as the [Vector clock][wiki:vectorc] in traditional distributed systems and thus will induce a “happened-before“ order on the payment transactions, which will allow the contract to resolve any possible conflicts in the end.
+These two numbers will work as [Vector clock][wiki:vectorc] in traditional distributed systems and thus will induce a “happened-before“ order on the payment transactions, which will allow the contract to resolve any possible conflicts in the end.
 We played a little with the idea and realised that just one number is enough, however